What biochemical blood test is normal? table. Normal cholesterol value in women

 • long-term treatment with glucocorticosteroids;

-• reduced absorption of substances (enteritis, colitis, celiac disease, pancreatitis).
+• decreased absorption of substances (enteritis, colitis, celiac disease, pancreatitis).

-An increase in total protein is called hyperproteinemia, this condition can be relative and absolute.
+An increase in total protein is called hyperproteinemia; this condition can be relative or absolute.
 A relative increase in proteins occurs with the loss of the liquid part of the plasma (cholera, repeated vomiting).
-An absolute increase in protein occurs during inflammatory processes (due to globulins), multiple myeloma.
-Physical labor and a change in the position of the body changes the concentration of this substance by 10%.
+An absolute increase in protein occurs during inflammatory processes (due to globulins) and multiple myeloma.
+Physical labor and changes in body position change the concentration of this substance by 10%.

-The main reasons for the change in the concentrations of protein fractions
+The main reasons for changes in the concentrations of protein fractions

-Protein fractions are: albumins, globulins and fibrinogen.
-Fibrinogen is not determined in the biochemical analysis.
+Protein fractions are: albumin, globulins and fibrinogen.
+Fibrinogen is not detected in biochemical analysis.
 This protein reflects the process of blood clotting.
-It is defined in such an analysis as .
+It is determined in an analysis such as.

 Increasing the indicator